INSIGHTS, RESEARCH | February 4, 2026

 Attack Overview

 An attacker in possession of an RP2350 device, as well as access to semiconductor deprocessing equipment and a focused ion beam (FIB) system, could extract the contents of the antifuse bit cells as plaintext in a matter of days.
-While a FIB system is a very expensive scientific instrument (costing several hundred thousand USD, plus ongoing operating expenses in the tens of thousands per year), it is possible to rent time on one at a university lab for around $200/hour for machine time[1] or around two to three times this for machine time plus a trained operator to run it.
-This is low enough to be well within the realm of feasibility in many scenarios given the potential value of the keys in the device.
+While a FIB system is a very expensive scientific instrument (costing several hundred thousand USD, plus ongoing operating expenses in the tens of thousands per year), it is possible to rent time on one at a university lab.
+These costs are low enough to be well within the realm of feasibility in many scenarios given the potential value of the keys in the device.

 The attack can theoretically be performed with only a single device and would take a skilled attacker approximately 1-2 weeks of work to perform the initial reverse engineering and process development on blank or attacker-programmed test chips.
 Actual target devices would take 1-2 days per chip to prepare the sample and extract a small amount of data such as a key; a full fuse dump might require an additional day of machine time for imaging of the entire array.